ellisorane/travelApp/README.md

 To use the app simply open the terminal, run 'npm install'.
-After that run 'npm run prod' and then 'npm run server'.
+After that run 'npm run build' and then 'npm run server'.
 Afterwards open the url shown in the terminal.
 After opening the webapge, follow the instructions provided on the form.
 Hit submit and wait for the response.
 The response will show up to the right of the form along with an image relating to your